-In addition to engaging in quality improvement research projects and experiential learning opportunities at their sites, VAQS fellows complete a 2-year, longitudinal national curriculum.
-The VA Quality Scholars curriculum consists of four courses – Quality Improvement Core, Methods and Analysis, Leading Healthcare Improvement, and Career and Scholarship.
+In addition to engaging in quality improvement research projects and experiential learning opportunities at their sites, VAQS fellows complete a 2-year, longitudinal national curriculum during their quality improvement fellowship.
+The VA Quality Scholars Fellowship curriculum consists of four courses – Quality Improvement Core, Methods and Analysis, Leading Healthcare Improvement, and Career and Scholarship.
 Each week the curriculum is presented through our virtual platform to VAQS sites throughout North America.

 QI Core & Fellows Forum

 The goal of this course is to develop interprofessional leaders with the foundational knowledge required to improve quality in healthcare systems.
 In this course, fellows are introduced to the core models, theories, and frameworks for healthcare improvement by national and international leaders.
 As part of this course, fellows have an opportunity to present their ongoing quality improvement projects to obtain feedback from peers and VAQS faculty across the country through the “Fellows’ Forum.”

 VAQS fellows must be proficient in leading and participating in quality improvement initiatives.
 In this course, fellows learn the applied improvement methods and analysis skills necessary to design, plan, implement, evaluate, manage, and sustain a QI project.
 Notable features of the VAQS Methods and Analysis Course include an emphasis on creating robust measures and data collection plans to support improvement, analyzing data using statistical process control charts, and applying implementation science frameworks and strategies to improvement work.

 Career and Scholarship